 The Councils established joint working arrangements at the beginning of the Local Plan processes both at officer and Member level.
 The councils have worked together throughout the preparation of the Issues and Options consultations on the Cambridge Local Plan and South Cambridgeshire Local Plan, and also the parallel consultation on issues for a new Transport Strategy for Cambridge and South Cambridgeshire.
 The councils took the same approach to joint issues in the Summer 2012 Issues and Options consultation.
 Each of the Issues and Options consultation documents took a common approach to the Green Belt on the edge of Cambridge, the future planning of Cambridge East and the Northern Fringe East and sub-regional sporting, cultural and community facilities.
-Each document also highlighted the corresponding consultation, with the Part 1 consultation document being a joint consultation by the councils.
+Each document also highlighted the corresponding consultation by the other council.
+A joint approach has also been taken for the Issues and Options 2 consultation, with the Part 1 consultation document being a joint consultation by the councils.
 The councils have agreed to continue to work jointly as plan preparation continues.
 In terms of timetables, the councils' Local Plan programmes have been very similar, although it did not prove possible to align them completely for the Summer 2012 Issues and Options and Proposed Submission consultations.